microverseinc/linters-config/javascript/README.md

 Please do the following **steps in this order**:

 1. Install stickler-ci https://github.com/apps/stickler-ci
 2. Enable stickler in your repo.
+You can do it [here](https://stickler-ci.com/).
 3. In first commit of your feature branch add a copy of [.stickler.yml](./.stickler.yml) and [eslint.config](./eslint.config) .
     - **Remember** to use both files linked above
     - **Remember** that `.stickler.yml` file name starts with a dot